Dashcam: Functions

 To ensure that recorded video files are not tampered with once they have been recorded, videos can be timestamped in a tamper-proof manner, a procedure termed trusted timestamping.
+To ensure a reliable 24/7 parking surveillance when capacity is an issue, a motion detector may be used to record only when an approaching human/vehicle is detected, in order to save power and storage media.Advanced driver assistance system (ADAS) and park location save can be included.

-To ensure a reliable 24/7 parking surveillance when capacity is an issue, a motion detector may be used to record only when an approaching human/vehicle is detected, in order to save power and storage media.
+Technical Features

-Advanced driver assistance system ADAS and park location save can be included.
+With the development of technology, dashcams have become more feature-rich, with further integration of detailed functionalities such as GPS location tracking, speed recording, Wi-Fi/Bluetooth transmission, cloud backup, smartphone app applications, and voice control, making them more intelligent.These features are common and competitive on Amazon.

 Commercial fleet applications

 A display at a technology exhibition showcases a video telematics device and its accompanying software interface.

 While popular with consumers for insurance and security purposes, dashcams are also used in commercial fleet management.
 Such dashcams have no screen and have an inbuilt GPS tracking unit and other sensors, and are called AI Dashcams.
 Thus, they become part of a vehicle tracking system, functioning as video telematics devices.
 These devices provide vehicle location data for automatic vehicle location.
 As part of a fleet digitalization strategy, these systems, often managed by fleet management software, are used for incident recording, stolen vehicle recovery, driver coaching and scoring, identifying risky behavior with AI, and improving operational safety and efficiency.
 Multi-camera systems connected to a central Mobile Digital Video Recorder (MDVR) are often used on larger vehicles like trucks and buses, contributing to a wider Intelligent transportation system.